Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Any Stafford Loan check available at financial aid distribution that is not disbursed by the check cancellation deadline will be returned to the lender for cancellation.

 Loan Cancellation and Refusals

-Students should notify the Office of Financial Aid to decline or refuse an awarded loan (Perkins, Subsidized Stafford, and Unsubsidized Stafford Loans) prior to it being disbursed to the student.
+Students should notify the Office of Financial Aid to decline or refuse an awarded loan (Subsidized Stafford and Unsubsidized Stafford Loans, private loans, Graduate Plus and Parent Plus Loans) prior to it being disbursed to the student.
 Financial aid is processed at the end of the first week of each semester and it arrives thereafter.
 If the loan has already been disbursed and a student wishes to partially or fully refuse a loan, the student is required to notify the Office of Financial Aid and complete a cancellation form within fourteen days.
 The form can be completed at the Office of Financial Aid and repayment can be made to Florida State University by FSUCard, cash, cashier's check, or money order, or the original check can be brought to the Office of Student Business Services, A1500 University Center.